lelanddutcher/SonyShotMarker/README.md

 - **It's gated to specific Premiere versions.** Sony's plugin is a native MediaCore (C++) plugin that's only documented/compatible with a **narrow band of Premiere versions (roughly 15.4–22.4)**.
 Update Premiere and it breaks.
 It is effectively frozen in time.
 - **It's not durable.** Because it's version-locked and machine-specific, it doesn't travel well — different editor, different Premiere build, different software stack, and you're troubleshooting a dead plugin instead of cutting.
 - **It barely helps Resolve.** Sony's own docs note the Catalyst *Prepare Plugin for DaVinci Resolve* **can't import Shot Marks at all** — that lives only in the standalone Catalyst apps.

-So you have a feature you already paid for when you bought the camera, locked behind a yearly subscription, behind a plugin that breaks every time Adobe ships an update.
-No thanks.

-**Shot Mark Embedder takes the opposite approach.** Instead of a fragile plugin that has to keep up with Premiere forever, it just translates Sony's marks into the marker format Premiere and Resolve *already* understand, and writes it into the file (or applies it via Resolve's own scripting API).
-There's nothing to break on the next update — it's just metadata.
-It's free, it's open source, and it does both NLEs.

 ## What you get